Felix313/Project-4-Sparkify_capstone/README.md

 Most of the results can be found in the notebook.
 Additional information and formatted results can be found in my Medium post [here](https://medium.com/@felix_kinzius/music-you-havent-even-thought-of-sparkify-111a85419c92).

+A final run version of the jupyter notebook can also be found in the "Sparkify.html" file.

 ## Acknowledgements